Chart Color Schemes

 The latest Census data sees Granville placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Granville's cultural diversity was found to be below average, with 91.1% of its population being Australian citizens, 91.9% born in Australia, and 98.2% speaking English only at home.
-The predominant religion in Granville is Christianity, comprising 53.2% of the population, compared to 52.8% across the rest of Queensland.
-In terms of ancestry, the top three groups represented in Granville are English (33.3%), Australian (31.7%), and German (8.1%).
+Granville was found to have below average cultural diversity, with 91.1% of its population being citizens, 91.9% born in Australia, and 98.2% speaking English only at home.
+The predominant religion in Granville is Christianity, which constitutes 53.2% of the population, compared to 52.8% across the rest of Queensland.
+Regarding ancestry, the top three groups represented in Granville are English (33.3%), Australian (31.7%), and German (8.1%).

 Frequently Asked Questions - Diversity